Rooted among the Ashes: Hibakujumoku / A-bombed Trees

 Plaza Branch, Kansas City Public Library, 4801 Main St., Kansas City, MO

-To mark the centennial anniversary of the Panama Canal’s completion, the Truman Library Institute has created and launched an original exhibition highlighting the presidential past of the isthmian passageway.
+To mark the centennial anniversary of the Panama Canal’s completion, the Truman Library Institute created and launched an original exhibition highlighting the presidential past of the isthmian passageway.
 Moving Mountains: The Panama Canal, Presidential Power and the Dawn of the American Century draws on the rich history preserved in our nation’s presidential archives – including the Truman Library – to share a story which is much broader than the creation of the Panama Canal.
 It is the story of America itself and the underlying spirit of achievement that has made this nation great.

 Click here to view highlights from the permanent exhibition, An Ordinary Man, His Extraordinary Journey.